 20. Social apps

-There, I hope you enjoyed this list.
+There, I hope you enjoyed these travel tools for digital nomads.
 Maybe it can serve as inspiration for other long-term travelers or future digital nomads!

 If you use any other vital tool, please let me know in the comments below …